Katherine Obiang

 Katherine Obiang is a Cameroonian-Nigerian actress, on-air personality and TV presenter.
 Initially, she worked as a television presenter for Nigerian Television Authority (NTA) on AM Express and also with Nigeria Info 99.3FM.
 She subsequently started acting and starred in Nollywood movies and TV series.
 She featured in the 2017 movie, The Women and won the 2017 Best of Nollywood Awards for the Best Supporting Actress alongside Kate Henshaw and Omoni Oboli.

 She has featured alongside other actors in movies such as Lekki Wives, We Don't Live Here Anymore, and Journey to Self amongst others.

-Biography

-Katherine Obiang was married to Who Wants to be a Millionaire (Nigerian game show) host Frank Edoho.
-The duo was married for 7 years and had three children.
-They separated in 2011 and the marriage ended in 2013.